janko/rodauth-rails/README.md

 ### Requiring authentication

-We'll likely want to require authentication for certain parts of our app, redirecting the user to the login page if they're not logged in.
-We can do this in our Rodauth app's routing block, which helps keep the authentication logic
+You'll likely want to require authentication for certain parts of your app, redirecting the user to the login page if they're not logged in.
+You can do this in your Rodauth app's routing block, which helps keep the authentication logic
 encapsulated:

 ```rb